pyeventsourcing/esdbclient/docs/api/appending-events.md

 example, if you use Message Pack or Protobuf, or if you compress or encrypt JSON data before writing it, use `"application/octet-stream"`.
 The default value is `"application/json"`.

-The `metadata` field of is a Python `bytes` object that contains additional information about the record, such as correlation IDs, timestamps, access information, or other application-specific values.
+The `metadata` field is a Python `bytes` object that contains additional information about the record, such as correlation IDs, timestamps, access information, or other application-specific values.
 Metadata is stored separately from the payload.
 See [metadata restrictions](#metadata-restrictions) when using [`multi_append_to_stream()`](#multi-append-to-stream) and [`append_records()`](#append-records).